-- Consultation on draft Regulations to prescribe these services is now open.
+- DEED recently consulted on the draft AES Regulations to prescribe these services and setting of registration fees.

 What is an embedded network?